batect/batect/docs/ConfigFile.md

   `SUPER_SECRET_PASSWORD=$MY_PASSWORD`.
 Substitutions in the middle of values is not supported (eg. `SUPER_SECRET_PASSWORD=My password is $MY_PASSWORD` will not work).
 Be careful when using this - by relying on the host's environment variables, you are introducing inconsistency to how the container runs between hosts, which is something you generally want to avoid.

+  The `TERM` environment variable, if set on the host, is always automatically passed through to the container.

 * `working_directory` Working directory to start the container in.
 If not provided, the default working directory for the image will be used.